-The maintenance department will most likely need to gather information such as aircraft maintenance data, logs and records in the case of an aircraft accident or incident.
+The maintenance department will most likely need to gather information such as aircraft maintenance data, logs, and records.
+Maintenance personnel are also a valuable resource for maintenance-specific subject matter expertise.

-Pilots may frequently be the on-scene responders.
+They are frequently the on-scene responders.
 Apart from their normal pilot training, they should be trained in first-aid, emergency signals and managing in-flight issues.
 Pilots are also a valuable resource for operational-specific subject matter expertise.

 - Safety Officers

 They play a unique role after an incident or accident.
 They are key to ensuring the flight department learns from and takes steps to mitigate against events reoccurring.
-They gather information from an investigation and provide analysis and reports to help avoid future incidents.
+They gather information from an investigation and engage their SMS to provide analysis, mitigation strategies / corrective actions, and reports.

 Although many flight departments may have considered aviation accidents such as a crash, many don’t always consider other incidents, such as a hangar fire, an on-board medical emergency, or even an incident where the full nature of the emergency is unknown.
-Additionally, smaller companies that do not have the support of corporate resources available to them, may need to develop additional procedures to help them manage and stay on top of potential incidents.
+Additionally, smaller companies that do not have the support of corporate resources, may need to develop additional procedures to help them manage and stay on top of potential incidents.